Ocirne94/mbmodel/README.md

 **D_curv_ele** is a normalized grid computed from surface curvature plus an elevation cutoff for accumulation,\
 **D_tsl_snowgrad** is the distribution from snow line elevation and a snow height gradient with altitude.

+Then a daily accumulation and melt model is run, computing a gridded time series of cumulative mass balance.
+Accumulation uses a temperature threshold to separate rain and snow; melt is computed with a radiation-enhanced temperature index model.
-By contrast, snow distribution following each precipitation event (during the actual model run) can be expressed as:
+Snow distribution following each precipitation event (during the actual model run) is expressed as:

 reduce(D_probes_norm) * reduce(D_curv_ele) * solid_fraction * distribute_precgrad_cutoff(correct(precipitation)), (2)\
 while the avalanche is simulated at user-defined fixed dates of the year (typically end-of-winter and sometime in summer).